 Solution

-For teams actively looking for software to replace spreadsheet-based evaluation of incoming bids and proposals.
+For teams actively looking for software to replace manual evaluation of incoming bids and proposals.

 The Problem

 Buyers rarely receive bids in a single clean format.
-They receive contracts, pricing sheets, exclusions tabs, technical answers, and operational assumptions that all need to be reviewed together before an award decision is credible.
+They receive contracts, exclusions tabs, technical answers, attachments, and operational assumptions that all need to be reviewed together before an award decision is credible.

-That usually pushes teams back into spreadsheets.
-The spreadsheet becomes the forced comparison layer, even though it was never designed to carry evidence, requirement grading, and commercial caveats at the same time.
+That usually pushes teams back into manual trackers, even though a tracker cannot reliably carry source evidence, requirement grades, and caveats at the same time.

 What The Software Must Do